django/django/docs/getting-started.rst

-The decorator uses ``channel_session`` to keep track of what numbered messages have been processed, and if a worker tries to run a consumer on an out-of-order message, it raises the ``ConsumeLater`` exception, which puts the message back on the channel it came from and tells the worker to work on another message.
+The decorator uses ``channel_session`` to keep track of what numbered messages have been processed, and if a worker tries to run a consumer on an out-of-order message, it temporarily places the message on a wait channel to be processed later.

 There's a high cost to using ``enforce_ordering``, which is why it's an optional decorator.
 Here's an example of it being used::